fedepujol/move.nvim/README.md

 ## Mention

-There is an original and more feature rich plugin (written in vimL):
+There is an original and more feature rich plugin (written in VimScript):

 [vim-move](https://github.com/matze/vim-move).